The Massacre of the Boy Scouts and the Greeks of Aydin: June 1919

 These forces soon came under fierce attack by regular Turkish army units and irregular chettes causing the Hellenic force to retreat, leaving a defenseless minority at the mercy of the Turks.
 Following the retreat, Turkish forces entered the town, executing citizens, torturing, raping and setting fire to houses and churches, in a massacre that lasted 3 days.

-When Hellenic forces later re-entered Aydin, they discovered the bodies of over 3,000 Greeks.
+When Hellenic forces re-entered Aydin, they discovered the bodies of thousands of Greeks.
+A French officer put the figure at 1,500-2,000 Greeks.
 Hacked and bullet ridden bodies were found lying on roads and in burnt houses.
 In the church of Saint George of Aydin, hundreds of bodies of women and children were found burnt alive, some after having been raped.
 At Omourlou, all the Greeks were massacred and their bodies thrown into the three huge wells of the village.
 Some escaped the massacre by hiding in Armenian churches and the monastery of the French nuns.
 Thousands took to the mountains and hid in the dense forest of the Tsakiroglou region thinking they would avoid the massacre but the Turks searched for them in the mountains and later massacred them.
 In the Metropolitan church, priests were killed and incinerated before the altar.2 Reports were also received describing the massacre of Jews at Deirmendjik close to Aydin.3

-Avgeridis and his Boy Scouts did not raise a rifle and did not hurt anyone.
+Avgeridis and his Boy Scouts did not raise a rifle or hurt anyone.
 They promised to help every man and woman of Aydin, be it Greek or Turk in any circumstance in accordance with the Scout's law and they completed that task admirably.

 Pictured left: Turks Massacre Greek Boy Scouts, The Milwaukee Journal, 22 August 1919.